wellcometrust/WellcomeML/README.md

 # WellcomeML utils

-This package contains common utility functions for usual tasks at Wellcome Data Labs, in particular functionalities for processing, embedding and classifying text data.
+This package contains common utility functions for usual tasks at the Wellcome Trust, in particular functionalities for processing, embedding and classifying text data.
 This includes

 * An intuitive sklearn-like API wrapping text vectorizers, such as Doc2vec, Bert, Scibert
 * Common API for off-the-shelf classifiers to allow quick iteration (e.g. Frequency Vectorizer, Bert, Scibert, basic CNN, BiLSTM, SemanticSimilarity)